ns1/ns1-privatedns/utils/backups/README.md

 `sanity check failed`

-A docker-related issue has occured.
+A docker-related issue has occurred.
 Docker is not present or the container ID is not found.

 `ERROR: back up failed`